-- i) Effective equipment suitable to mitigate and/or control Lithium-based battery fires must be used during battery charging whether the battery is charged in or outside of the vehicle.
-The equipment must prevent or contain the spread of any fire or battery event during charging.
+- g) Tools and materials - h) Effective equipment suitable to mitigate and/or control Lithium-based battery fires must be used during battery charging.
+The equipment must prevent or contain the spread of fire or battery even during charging.
 Equipment that may be used includes: - i.
-A battery charging bag that is designed for containment of a Lithium battery fire, or - ii.
-A fire proof blanket that can be placed over AND under the battery being charged.
-The blanket must be of sufficient size to fully cover and contain any potential fire or battery event.
+A battery charging bag that is designed specifically for containment of a Lithium battery fire, or - ii.
+A fireproof blanket that can be placed over AND under the lithium battery being charged.
+The blanket must be of sufficient size to fully cover and contain any potential fire or battery event. - i) Vehicle Crates and Transportation - i.
+Participants are required to seek early guidance regarding shipment of any Dangerous Goods material from a commercial freight company to obtain the latest shipping legislation.

-i) Transportation and storage